 I start to get excited as soon as I can see the lights of the stadium.
 It doesn’t matter which stadium – Wrigley, Busch, Comiskey (I don’t care what they’re calling it now.
 It will always be Comiskey).
 I start to get excited as soon as I can see the lights.
 Approaching the stadium, the excitement builds.
 People are coming in off the El or crossing the street in hoards.
 I always buy my peanuts from a guy outside the stadium because it’s usually a buck cheaper.

 I love the colors of baseball.
 Blue, gold, white, and green.
 These are the colors of baseball for me.
 Blue sky.
 Green grass.
 Golden infield with crisp white lines.
 I always pause at the first site of the field.
 Everything is perfect.
 Nobody has kicked up the batter’s box.
 Nobody has groomed their own place in the field.
 The rubber and the bases shine.
 The scoreboard is big and bright and full of information, but right now there are only zeroes on it.

 I love the smell of baseball.
 Cinnamon is the smell of Comiskey.
 The churro stand must be nearby.
 Onions are caramelizing on the grill.
 Hot dogs are red.
 The beer is cold.
 I breathe it in.
 I don’t bring my glove to games (because I’m a grown man), but I can still smell the leather.
 I’ve buried my face in my glove enough times to recall the smell – especially at a ballgame.
 I find my seat and evaluate my odds of getting a foul ball.
 I fill out the lineup card and let the sun pour over me.
 I look at the names on my scorecard and wonder, “Who’s going to hit a home run?
-Who will get the first hit?
+Who will get the first hit?”